 One of the most widely accepted definitions of a country is the United Nations (UN) member states.

-The UN has 193 official members, but this number does not include Taiwan, Palestine, and the Vatican City – which are all generally considered countries in their own right.
+The UN has 193 official members, but this number does not include Taiwan, Palestine, and Vatican City – all generally considered countries in their own right.

 This is the definition I have chosen to go by, although I will include Taiwan, Palestine, and Vatican City, bringing it up to 196 countries.